What Are Some Possible Defenses to Identity Theft Charges?

 Categories: Criminal Defense

-What Are Some Possible Defenses to Identity Theft ChargesLaw enforcement is starting to catch up with technology.
+Two individuals consulting with a Colorado Theft Defense Lawyer at Mark S. Rubinstein, P.C.Law enforcement is starting to catch up with technology.
 Police now have sophisticated methods of investigating and arresting people for identity theft.
 Prosecutors also take these charges seriously.
 That is why you will need a lawyer who knows the best defenses to identity theft charges if the police accuse you of stealing someone’s personal information.

 Colorado criminal defense attorney Mark S. Rubinstein has over 30 years of experience protecting the rights and liberties of people like you.
 Drawing on his tremendous experience, Mark will evaluate your case, discuss your needs thoroughly, and work tirelessly to protect you from the harsh consequences of an identity theft charge.